aptech/docs/docs/cc/data-cleaning.rst

 =========================      ==================================================================
 :doc:`../code`                 Allows a new variable to be created (coded) with different values depending upon which one of a set of logical expressions is true.
+:doc:`../dflonger`             Converts a GAUSS dataframe in wide panel format to long panel format.
+:doc:`../dfwider`              Converts a GAUSS dataframe in long panel format to wide panel format.
 :doc:`../diagrv`               Inserts a vector into the diagonal of a matrix.
 :doc:`../dummy`                Creates a set of dummy (0/1) variables by breaking up a variable into specified categories.
 The highest (rightmost) category is unbounded on the right.
 :doc:`../dummybr`              Creates a set of dummy (0/1) variables.
 The highest (rightmost) category is bounded on the right.